CharafChnioune/MFLUX-WEBUI/readme.md

   - Choose which model to quantize ("dev" or "schnell").
   - Select the quantization level (4-bit or 8-bit).
   - Specify where to save the quantized model.
+  - View the quantization output in a dedicated textbox.
+- **Download LoRA**: Download LoRA models directly from within the interface.

 ## LoRA Integration